rcalixte/wayland-book/src/registry.md

 receive a Wayland message, we must know what interface the object ID represents to decode it.
 We must also somehow negotiate available objects, the creation of new ones, and the assigning of IDs to them, in some manner.
-On Wayland we solve both of these problems at once - when we *bind* an object ID, we agree on the interface used for it in all future messages, and stash a mapping of object IDs to interfaces in our local state.
+On Wayland we solve both of these problems at once &mdash; when we *bind* an object ID, we agree on the interface used for it in all future messages, and stash a mapping of object IDs to interfaces in our local state.

 In order to bootstrap these, the server offers a list of *global* objects.
-These globals often provide information and functionality on their own merits, but most often they're used to broker additional objects to fulfill various purposes - such as the creation of application windows.
+These globals often provide information and functionality on their own merits, but most often they're used to broker additional objects to fulfill various purposes &mdash; such as the creation of application windows.
 These globals themselves also have their own object IDs and interfaces, which we have to assign and agree upon somehow.

 With questions of hens and eggs no doubt coming to mind by now, I'll reveal the secret trick: object ID 1 is already implicitly assigned to the `wl_display`